webplatform/docs-wpd/Infrastructure/analysis/2014-OAuth_study_notes/index.md

 <blockquote>
 * (A) – a user opens their web-browser and goes to MyPhotos.com which stores all of their photos.
 MyPhotos.com doesn't handle authentication itself, so the user is redirected to the Authorization Server with a request for authorization.
 The user is presented with a login form and is asked if they want to approve the Resource Server (MyPhotos.com) to act on their behalf.
 The user logs in and they are redirected back to MyPhotos.com.
-* (B) – MyPhotos.com receives an authorization grant code as a part of the redirect and then passes this along to the client.<br />
+* (B) – MyPhotos.com receives an authorization grant code as a part of the redirect and then passes this along to the client
-* (C) – the Client then uses that authorization grant code to request an access token from the Authorization Server.<br />
+* (C) – the Client then uses that authorization grant code to request an access token from the Authorization Server.
 * (D) – if the authorization grant code is valid, then the Authorization Server grants an access token.
-The access token is then used by the client to request resources from the Resource Server (MyPhotos.com).<br />
+The access token is then used by the client to request resources from the Resource Server (MyPhotos.com).
 * (E) – MyPhotos.com receives the request for a resource and it receives the access token.
 In order to make sure it's a valid access token it sends the token directly to the Authorization Server to validate.
-If valid, the Authorization Server sends back information about the user.<br />
+If valid, the Authorization Server sends back information about the user.
 * (F) – having validated the user's request MyPhotos.com sends the requested resource back to the user.
 </blockquote>